 Ever notice that you’re not quite as spry as you used to be?
 Or maybe your car keys have developed a mind of their own (you could have SWORN you put them on top of the fridge… spoiler alert: they’re in your pocket).
 These and other signs of aging may not be inevitable.
 They could be due to a lack of NAD in the body.

-NAD+ is a powerful coenzyme which is absolutely essential for life, and science has suggested that its anti-aging properties provide benefits from head to toe.
+NAD+ is a powerful coenzyme which is absolutely essential for life, and science and an incredibly popular dietary supplement has suggested that its anti-aging properties provide benefits from head to toe.
 In this guide to NAD, you’ll find out what the science has to say about NAD and how it may help you think sharper, look sexier, and feel younger.

 What is NAD+?